e-veal/splunk-practice-lab/README.md

 # AWS Build

-Repository to build out the Splunk Practice Environments# splunk-practice-lab
+This repository contains the files to generate the AWS environments to execute the Splunk Practice Labs.